Haunted Stairs That Count the Living in the Old School

 What stayed the same were the numbers.

-The staircase was locked.
+The staircase was locked now.

 The counting wasn’t.